 Strengths

-• All-metal frame absorbs recoil exceptionally
+• All-metal frame absorbs recoil exceptionally well

 Limitations

-• Expensive — ~$1,000 before optic and light
+• Expensive — ~$1,100 before light and optic

-• DA/SA requires training to manage the transition
+• DA/SA transition requires dedicated training

-Check Current Price →
+Check Current Price at Ammunition Depot →

 The Complete Home Defense Setup